Home > News Tips

 createinstallmedia command not found error

-In this article, we'll help you understand the reasons behind the error, createinstallmedia: command not found, and assist you in resolving it.
+In this article, we'll help you understand the reasons why you can't create the bootable USB installer on Mac and see the error "createinstallmedia: command not found," and assist you in resolving it.

 What cause 'createinstallmedia: command not found' in Terminal?